niteshbalusu11/BOS-Commands-Document/README.md

     - `min-score` set a minimum fee rate filter
     - `max-fee-rate` set a maximum fee rate filter
     - `top` returns liquidity in the top percentile for an individual channel
+    - `with` use a `bos tag` to view inbound liquidity with peers in a tag
 <br></br>
   Example: `bos inbound-liquidity` or `bos inbound-liquidity --max-fee-rate 200`
 <br></br>